+The decision to purchase land must be approved in a manner similar to the approval of applications.
+The application will include a business analysis indentifying the strengths, weaknesses, opportunities and competition.
+The application will be approved by the GIAEDC Board, the Citizen Review Committee and finally, the City Council.
 The proceeds from the future sale of such land would be returned to the Economic Development Program Fund for reuse for any activities eligible in the Program or for additional land purchases.